martinsbruveris/tensorflow-image-models/README.md

 [timm](https://github.com/rwightman/pytorch-image-models) to TensorFlow.
 The hope is that the number of available architectures will grow over time.
-For now, it contains vision transformers (ViT, DeiT, CaiT, PVT and Swin Transformers), MLP-Mixer models (MLP-Mixer, ResMLP, gMLP, PoolFormer and ConvMixer) and various ResNet flavours (ResNet, ResNeXt, ECA-ResNet, SE-ResNet) as well as the recent ConvNeXt.
+For now, it contains vision transformers (ViT, DeiT, CaiT, PVT and Swin Transformers), MLP-Mixer models (MLP-Mixer, ResMLP, gMLP, PoolFormer and ConvMixer), various ResNet flavours (ResNet, ResNeXt, ECA-ResNet, SE-ResNet), the EfficientNet family (including AdvProp, NoisyStudent, Edge-TPU, V2 and Lite versions), MobileNet-V2, as well as the recent ConvNeXt.

 This work would not have been possible wihout Ross Wightman's `timm` library and the work on PyTorch/TensorFlow interoperability in HuggingFace's `transformer` repository.